Understanding the Dangers of Federal Pacific Stab-Lok Electrical Panels

 If your home contains a Federal Pacific Stab-Lok load center panel, it's recommended that you have it professionally evaluated by a licensed electrician.
 Typically, the safest and most reliable option is complete replacement with a modern, UL-listed electrical panel.
 Replacing these panels significantly reduces the risk of electrical fires and ensures compliance with modern electrical codes.

-Trinity Home Inspections LLC Can Help
+Trinity Home Inspections Can Help

 At Trinity Home Inspections LLC, we specialize in identifying outdated and hazardous electrical components like Federal Pacific Stab-Lok panels during our comprehensive home inspections.
 Our reports clearly document these issues and provide you with detailed recommendations and guidance to ensure your home remains safe.